mahmoudmohamedramadan/Laravel-Digging-v8/README.md

 ## 🙇‍♂️ About Repo

 This repo contains recaps for [Laravel Up & Running](https://github.com/mahmoudmohamedramadan/Backend-Roadmap#-books).
-You'll find these recaps in each file and every topic was explained in one file with a descriptive name such as [new_features.php](/routes/new_features.php) file, this file contains the methods in `Laravel v8` only and so on, also you'll find some snapshots from the book in the `public` folder.
+You'll find these recaps in each file and every topic was explained in one file with a descriptive name such as the [new_features.php](/routes/new_features.php) file, this file contains the methods in `Laravel v8` only and, so on.
+Also, you'll find some snapshots from the book in the `public` folder.

+> [!NOTE]
 > This project is compatible with less or equal version 8.

 ## 📌 Covered Topics